 Following the completion of the Transactions, GoHealth, Inc. became the sole managing member of GoHealth Holdings, LLC.
 Although we have a minority economic interest in GoHealth Holdings, LLC, we have the sole voting interest in, and control of the business and affairs of, GoHealth Holdings, LLC and its direct and indirect subsidiaries.
-As a result, GoHealth, Inc. consolidates GoHealth Holdings, LLC and its direct and indirect subsidiaries.
-As a result, GoHealth, Inc. consolidates GoHealth Holdings, LLC and its direct and indirect subsidiaries.
 As a result, GoHealth, Inc. consolidates GoHealth Holdings, LLC and records significant non-controlling interests in a consolidated entity in GoHealth, Inc.'s Consolidated Financial Statements for the economic interest in GoHealth Holdings, LLC held directly or indirectly by the Continuing Equity Owners.
 As of December 31, 2021, public investors collectively own 64.8% of our outstanding Class A common stock, consisting of 74,804 shares of Class A common stock.
-As of December 31, 2021, GoHealth, Inc. owns 115,487 LLC Interests, representing 36.5% of the economic interest in GoHealth Holdings, LLC, the Founders collectively own 97,718 LLC Interests, representing 30.9% of the economic interest in GoHealth Holdings, LLC, Centerbridge owns 80,793 LLC Interests, representing 25.6% of the economic interest in GoHealth Holdings, LLC Accordingly, as of December 31, 2021, the economic interest in GoHealth Holdings, LLC Accordingly, as of December 31, 2021, the economic interest in GoHealth Holdings, LLC Accordingly, as of December 31, 2021, Interests we purchased from GoHealth Holdings, LLC.
+As of December 31, 2021, GoHealth, Inc. owns 115,487 LLC Interests, representing 36.5% of the economic interest in GoHealth Holdings, LLC, the Founders collectively own 97,718 LLC Interests, representing 30.9% of the economic interest in GoHealth Holdings, LLC, Centerbridge owns 80,793 LLC Interests, representing 25.6% of the economic interest in GoHealth Holdings, LLC, and the Continuing Equity Owners collectively own 22,124 LLC Interests, representing 7.0% of the economic interest in GoHealth Holdings, LLC.
+Accordingly, as of December 31, 2021, the economic interest in GoHealth Holdings, LLC held by non-controlling interests was 63.5%.
+GoHealth, Inc. is a holding company that conducts no operations and its principal asset is the LLC Interests we purchased from GoHealth Holdings, LLC.